-Percentage of Target Payout Financial Performance Measure Target Actual Performance Percentage Adjusted EBITDAC Margin 31.80% 31.85% (1) - 101.2% Company Organic Revenue growth 2.4% 4.4% 183.3% 193.3% Wholesale Brokerage Division Organic Revenue growth 4.5% 6.6% 146.7% 169.4% National Programs Division Organic Revenue growth - adjusted 1.0% 8.5% 850.0% 200.0%
+Financial Performance Measure Target Actual Percentage of Target Performance Payout Percentage Adjusted EBITDAC Margin 31.80% 31.85% (1) 101.2% Company Organic Revenue growth 2.4% 4.4% 183.3% 193.3% Wholesale Brokerage Division Organic Revenue growth 4.5% 6.6% 146.7% 169.4% National Programs Division Organic Revenue growth - adjusted 1.0% 8.5% 850.0% 200.0%

-In calculating the Company's Adjusted EBITDAC Margin, the Committee did not exclude the impact of any gains or losses on sales of books of business because the Committee determined that such an adjustment would have had a de minimis impact on the calculation of the 2017 cash incentive amounts.
+(1) In calculating the Company's Adjusted EBITDAC Margin, the Committee did not exclude the impact of any gains or losses on sales of books of business because the Committee determined that such an adjustment would have had a de minimis impact on the calculation of the 2017 cash incentive amounts.
 In calculating the Company's Adjusted EBITDAC Margin, the Committee did, however, exclude fifty percent (50%) of the impact of the \$20.0 million legal settlement with AssuredPartners, Inc. in the first quarter of 2017, net of associated legal costs (the "AssuredPartners Settlement").
-In making this determination, the Committee balanced the one-time of the AssuredPartners Collement Committee balanced the one-time of the AssuredPartners.
-(1) time nature of the AssuredPartners Settlement against the following factors
+In making this determination, the Committee balanced the one-time nature of the AssuredPartners Settlement against the following factors:

-That the executive officer cash incentive amounts for 2016 and 2017 were negatively impacted by (i) the loss of business to AssuredPartners, Inc. in 2016, which had decreased the Company's revenues and Adjusted EBITDAC Margin and had served as the basis for the underlying lawsuit brought by the Company against AssuredPartners, Inc., and (ii) additional compensation expense, which decreased the Company's 2017 Adjusted EBITDAC Margin, related to the Company's decision to pay bonuses to certain offices where revenues and operating profit had been negatively impacted by the loss of business to AssuredPartners, Inc., which the Company determined was beyond the control of those offices; That the Company's management had skillfully and strategically negotiated the AssuredPartners Settlement in the Company's favor; and That the aggregate increase to the 2017 cash incentives for all executive officers as a result of excluding 50% of the impact of the AssuredPartners Settlement, as compared to excluding the full impact of the AssuredPartners Settlement, was \$208,000, allowing the Company's shareholders and its executive officers to share the benefit of the AssuredPartners Settlement.
+That the executive officer cash incentive amounts for 2016 and 2017 were negatively impacted by (i) the loss of business to AssuredPartners, Inc. in 2016, which had decreased the Company's revenues and Adjusted EBITDAC Margin and had served as the basis for the underlying lawsuit brought by the Company against AssuredPartners, Inc., and (ii) additional compensation expense, which decreased the Company's 2017 Adjusted EBITDAC Margin, related to the Company's decision to pay bonuses to certain offices where revenues and operating profit had been negatively impacted by the loss of business to AssuredPartners, Inc., which the Company determined was beyond the control of those offices;

+- That the Company's management had skillfully and strategically negotiated the AssuredPartners Settlement in the Company's favor, and - That the aggregate increase to the 2017 cash incentives for all executive officers as a result of excluding 50% of the impact of the AssuredPartners Settlement, as compared to excluding the full impact of the AssuredPartners Settlement, was \$208,000, allowing the Company's shareholders and its executive officers to share the benefit of the AssuredPartners Settlement.